migcaraballo/cosmoforms_demo/README.md

 # CosmoForms Demo

-This is a fully integrated demo with backend and database support.
+## About The Demo

+This demo is a fully integrated UI-to-Database application.
+You will need to have the proper environement setup & running on your computer in order to successfully run the application, see below.

+At present, I have created a "Pets" demo which shows how to use CosmoForms against a "pets" collection in MongoDB.
+The demo leverages Java, Spring, and MongoDB and show basic CRUD operations.

 ### Setup Requirements